History of Advaita Vedanta: Influence of Shankara

 Shankara's status in the tradition of Advaita Vedānta is unparallelled.
 According to his hagiographies, written in te 14th-17th century and which shaped the popular reception of Shankara, he travelled all over India to help restore the study of the Vedas.
 His teachings and the tradition attributed to him form the basis of Smartism and have influenced Sant Mat lineages.
 He's further believed to have introduced the Pañcāyatana form of worship, the simultaneous worship of five deities – Ganesha, Surya, Vishnu, Shiva, and Devi.
 Shankara explained that all deities were but different forms of the one Brahman, the invisible Supreme Being.

 Benedict Ashley credits Adi Shankara for unifying two seemingly disparate philosophical doctrines in Hinduism, namely Atman and Brahman.
 Isaeva states that Shankara's influence extended to reforming Hinduism, founding monasteries, edifying disciples, disputing opponents, and engaging in philosophic activity that, in the eyes of Indian tradition, helped revive "the orthodox idea of the unity of all beings" and Vedānta thought.

 Scholars have questioned Shankara's early influence in India.
 The historical records for this period are unclear, and little reliable information is known about the various contemporaries and disciples of Shankara.
-According to King and Roodurmun, until the 10th century Shankara was overshadowed by his older contemporary Mandana-Misra, who was considered to be the major representative of Advaita.
+According to King and Roodurmum, until the 10th century Shankara was overshadowed by his older contemporary Mandana-Misra, who was considered to be the major representative of Advaita.
 Some modern Advaitins argue that most of post-Shankara Advaita vedanta actually deviates from Shankara, and that only his student Suresvara, who's had little influence, represents Shankara correctly.
 In this view, Shankara's influential student Padmapada misunderstood Shankara, while his views were manitained by the Suresvara school.
 According to Satchidanandendra Sarasvati, "almost all the later Advaitins were influenced by Mandana Misra and Bhaskara."